 STEP 4: Think before you buy: Plastic toothbrushes, sanitary pads and disposable cutlery

 It’s pretty horrifying to look around and realize how much of what we use in our daily lives is made of non-biodegradable plastic – right from toothbrushes and sanitary pads to pens and disposable take-away containers and cutlery.
-While it’s not easy to eliminate these and lead a more sustainable, zero-waste lifestyle, we need to start taking little steps towards re-evaluating what we buy.
+While it’s not easy to eliminate these and lead a more sustainable, zero-waste, plastic free lifestyle, we need to start taking little steps towards re-evaluating what we buy.

 Eco-friendly lifestyle products in India:

 Toothbrushes: Even though we end up using a toothbrush for a few months before discarding it, it certainly adds up over a lifetime – and in the trash ground or ocean where it remains over the long decomposing period.
 After resisting for a long time, I finally switched to a bamboo toothbrush a couple of month ago – and I couldn’t be happier.
 Every morning, while brushing my teeth, I inadvertently think of other ways to reduce my plastic footprint.